skroutz/rails-style-guide/README.md

 * Each controller action should (ideally) invoke only one method other than an initial find or new.
 * Share no more than two instance variables between a controller and a view.
+* Use Decorators to enhance your models with presentational logic, [draper](https://github.com/drapergem/draper) is the suggested gem for this purpose.

 ## Models